sachit-n/plant_disease_classify/README.md

 ## Citing Prior Initial Work
 In this project, I utilized some sections from my own prior work.
-In it, I had applied transfer learning in the same manner as here, but with a more powerful VGG16 network pretrained on ImageNet dataset.
+In it, I had applied transfer learning in the same manner as here, but with VGG16 network pretrained on ImageNet dataset.
 The resulting accuracy was higher (~65% on PlantDoc).
 The code of my previous work is below:

 - [Notebook 1](https://colab.research.google.com/drive/1oZXhQ0Hb7GdWOSW3NURywuevBNyAY-Yd?usp=sharing)
 - [Notebook 2](https://colab.research.google.com/drive/1I_uCu340A-RVZJwIn2rleWFjVinG6Yyq?usp=sharing)

 The key additions from my prior work in this project can be summarized below -

 - I used a different CNN architecture.
-I stacked conv, max pool, and dense layers instead of using pretrained VGG16
+I stacked convolutional, max pool, and dense layers instead of using pretrained VGG16
 - Model 3 here does not just take a larger sized image as input to implement the Sliding Window algorithm.
 It instead takes two larger sized images (one 256x256, and one 520x520) and concatenates the outputs of model 2 on both images before giving final prediction.
 The idea was to capture more cropped regions of different sizes this way.